sitaramkm/microservices-demo-old/README.md

    kubectl create secret generic venafi-prd-cloud-secret --namespace=cert-manager --from-literal=apikey=$VENAFI_CLOUD_API_KEY
    ```

    b.
 Create a ClusterIssuer.
 ClusterIssuer is a custom resource from cert-manager.
 Look at the docs to understand more about Issuers and ClusterIssuers.
+E.g.:
    ```
    apiVersion: cert-manager.io/v1alpha2
    kind: ClusterIssuer